atis/raid-pokemon-bot/README.md

 # TODO:

-* Moderators support: Add, remove and list moderators - only specified BOT_ADMINS are allowed to add, remove and list moderators
-* Multilanguage support: Supporting multiple languages
 * New gyms: Adding gyms to database without creating a raid via /raid
-* Duplication check 2.0: Add support to notify user that a raid is already in the database when creating one via /start
 * Preferred pokemon raid boss: When multiple level 5 raids are available, e.g. Lugia and Zapdos, add buttons to tell that you're coming a) only if Lugia, b) only if Zapdos, c) independently of the pokemon
 * Delete raids: Allow BOT_ADMINS to delete raids
 * Delete incomplete raids automatically: When a bot user starts to create a raid via /start, but does not finish the raid creation, incomplete raid data is stored in the raids table.
 A method to automatically delete them without interfering with raids just being created would be nice.